Avitis Institute of Medical Science

+Avitis Institute of Medical Sciences is an Indian hospital based in Palakkad, Kerala, India.

 Background

-Avitis Institute of Medical Sciences, a unit of Avitis Super Speciality Hospitals Private Ltd, was founded by Prasanth Manghat and Promoth Manghat.
-Avitis provides the people of Nemara and underdeveloped rural areas of Palakkad District with a modern healthcare facility and much-needed medical services.
+Avitis Institute of Medical Sciences, a unit of Avitis Super Speciality Hospitals Private Ltd, was founded by Prasanth Manghat and Promoth Manghat who were then senior executes at NMC Health.
+Avitis was inaugurated by Pinarayi Vijayan in June 2019 and it primarily serve rural areas of Palakkad District.

+The promoters of the group Manghat brothers were later accused of involving in financial misappropriates related to NMC Health at United Arab Emirates.
+In 2026, Krishna Institute of Medical Sciences entered into twenty year contract to operate the hospitals.

 Facilities

 Avitis is a 200-bed multi-specialty hospital with qualified doctors, trained staff, and modern medical technology for diagnosing and treating patients.
 The Radiology and Imaging Sciences Department has digital X-rays, ventilators, operation theatres with airflow systems, a blood bank, a 24-hour pharmacy, and ambulatory services.